 Rarotonga is the main island in the Cook Islands chain (meaning ‘south of Tonga’).
 Located in the southern group of islands, nearly 70% of the Cook Islands’ current population of 15,000 resides here.
 Rarotonga was formed by intense volcanic activity, leading to a rugged and mountainous interior characterized by sharp peaks and dense forests.
-The island is only 32 km in circumference, surrounded by a coral reef which sharply drops more than 4,000 meters to the ocean floor.
+The island is only 32 km in circumference, surrounded by a coral reef that sharply drops more than 4,000 meters to the ocean floor.

 Rarotonga was settled by seafaring Polynesians, likely arriving from neighboring French Polynesia sometime in the 6th century.
 These pioneers were masters of the sea, sailing in massive outrigger canoes called Vaka, and navigating using stars and waves patterns.
 These pioneers would later embark on a voyage out west, discovering New Zealand – some 3,000 km’s away!

 Contact with Europeans and missionaries in the early 19th century marked the beginning of the end of local Maori culture and the devout acceptance of Christianity.
 These days, Rarotonga’s economy is primarily focused on tourism, with modern infrastructure and facilities concentrated around the island’s beautiful coastline.